Herschel Supply China Office / Linehouse

 -

-From the architect.
+Text description provided by the architects.
 Canadian lifestyle brand Herschel Supply commissioned Linehouse to design their first China office, located in a Shanghai lane amongst an urban residential area.
 The site occupies an area where many old residential buildings are being demolished.
 Traces of these buildings remain, allowing glimpses of what Shanghai everyday life may have once been.
 Houses are stripped, revealing layers of materials, sectionally cut and voids are filled.
 This process of deconstruction and public vs. private was the driving narrative for the concept of the Herschel office.

 Linehouse inserted a black metal framework into the space.
 Occupying this structure is a lounge seating area, pantry, meeting room, bathroom and storage.
 Sectionally, glass divides the different programmes, allowing transparency throughout the enclosure.
 The surrounding open space operates as the work area.